gbif/data-blog/content/post/2021-07-21-did-you-know.md

 #### Poll: What else can you do through GBIF.org?

 	a) search for species records by a gene sequence (++)
 	b) find groups of occurrence records, across datasets, that seem to be somehow related (++)
 	c) download a detailed report for a dataset check/validation (DwC-A) (-)
-	d) check whether there are any known issues with the systems behind GBIF.org, right now,
-		that could explain e.g. slow data updates (++)
+	d) check whether there are any known issues with the systems behind GBIF.org, right now, that could explain e.g. slow data updates (++)

 ##### Notes
 - to use the the Species Matching tool for checking a list of taxon names, create a file following the guidelines at the top of the [tool page](https://www.gbif.org/tools/species-lookup); consult or adapt the example files if you are not sure what the guidelines mean
-- for a sequence blast (poll option a): try the [Sequence ID tool](https://www.gbif.org/tools/sequence-id).
+- for a **sequence blast** (poll option a): try the [Sequence ID tool](https://www.gbif.org/tools/sequence-id).
 This feature is only available for selected taxon groups
-- to find clusters of occurrence records (poll option b), use the advanced occurrence search facet "[Is in cluster](https://www.gbif.org/occurrence/search?advanced=1&is_in_cluster=true)".
-This is an experimental feature at this point, which groups occurrence records that appear to be somehow related.
-Examples are: siblings of herbarium specimens deposited in other collections; derived units like eDNA data sampled from a specimen; related multimedia collections; duplicates of records published by different institutions; etc. For occurrence records that were tagged as belonging to a cluster, the record page has a second tab labeled "Cluster", like in [this example](https://www.gbif.org/occurrence/1897646885/cluster)
+- to find **clusters** of occurrence records (poll option b), use the advanced occurrence search facet "[Is in cluster](https://www.gbif.org/occurrence/search?advanced=1&is_in_cluster=true)".
+This is an early feature at this point, still under ongoing development - you can read more [here](https://www.gbif.org/news/4U1dz8LygQvqIywiRIRpAU/new-data-clustering-feature-aims-to-improve-data-quality-and-reveal-cross-dataset-connections).
+A cluster groups occurrence records that appear to be somehow related.
+Examples are: siblings of herbarium specimens deposited in other collections; derived units like eDNA data sampled from a specimen; related multimedia collections; duplicates of records published by different institutions; etc. For occurrence records that were tagged as belonging to a cluster, the record page has a second tab labeled "Cluster", like in [this example](https://www.gbif.org/occurrence/865079977/cluster)
-- the GBIF.org "[system health](https://www.gbif.org/health)" indicator page (poll option d) is accessible from the main menu bar of all pages via the little "pulse" symbol.
+- the GBIF.org "**[system health](https://www.gbif.org/health)**" indicator page (poll option d) is accessible from the main menu bar of all pages via the little "pulse" symbol.
 You find this next to the language setting, free text search and feedback symbols.
 If the site is not working as expected, or your newly published dataset does not become available as fast as you would expect it to, it is worth checking here whether there are any known issues
-- nope - a detailed, downloadable report with data validation results (poll option c) is not available - yet -, sorry!
-You can validate your data using the [data validator](https://www.gbif.org/tools/data-validator) tool, but the report is only available online.
+- sorry - a detailed, _downloadable_ report with data validation results (poll option c) is not available - yet.
+You can validate your data using the [data validator](https://www.gbif.org/tools/data-validator) tool, but the report is so far only available online.
 That said, though: the data validator tool is currently under revision, and downloadable reports are one of the features being considered for a future version

 ---
 ### Question 6: The API